neuralmagic/deepsparse/docs/llms/README.md

 ### MPT-7B on GSM

-We can run inference on the 60% sparse-quantized MPT-7B GSM model ([available in SparseZoo](https://sparsezoo.neuralmagic.com/models/mpt-7b-gsm8k_mpt_pretrain-pruned50_quantized?showHidden=1)) using DeepSparse Pipelines:
+We can run inference on the 60% sparse-quantized MPT-7B GSM model ([available in SparseZoo](https://sparsezoo.neuralmagic.com/models/mpt-7b-gsm8k_mpt_pretrain-pruned50_quantized?showHidden=1)) using DeepSparse's `TextGeneration` Pipeline:

 ```python
 from deepsparse import TextGeneration